 Student loan programs provide long-term, low-interest loans for students.
-Students must enroll at least half-time (4.5 graduate hours) each term in order to qualify for student loans.
+Students must enroll at least half-time (4.5 graduate hours) each term in order to qualify.
 All loans must be repaid.

 The Federal Subsidized Stafford Loan is based on financial need as well as annual and aggregate loan limits.
 Funds from this loan are disbursed each term according to the student's award notification and promissory note requirements.
-Interest begins to accrue and repayment begins nine months after graduation or when a student is no longer enrolled at least half-time.
+Interest on this loan does not accrue during eligible periods of enrollment and stated grace periods.